FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 # actually binary, driver should treat 0<=x<0.5 as off, 0.5<=x<=1 as on.
 float32 intensity
 ```
 A JoyFeedback message contains three field, type, id, and intensity.
 The type parameter specifies what kind of feedback we are dealing with.
 In our case, we want `TYPE_RUMBLE`.
-We we have multiple feedback devices, you want to specify which device you are talking about through `id`.
+When we have multiple feedback devices, we want to specify which device we are talking about through `id`.
 We can go with default 0 for now.
-For intensity, note that it is a number between 0 and 1.
+Note that intensity is defined as a number between 0 and 1.

 Now, let's publish some messages to the topic `/joy/set_feedback`.
 To be honest, I feel lazy now.
-I don't want to write an entire package, just like what we did in lab0, to publish a simple string.
-I want a quick and dirty way to debug and prototype.
-Luckily, ROS comes with plenty of command line tools to make your life easier.
+I don't want to write an entire package, like what we did in Lab0, to publish a simple string.
+I want a quick-and-dirty way to debug and prototype.
+Luckily, ROS comes with plenty of command-line tools to make our lives easier.

 To publish messages to a topic through command line, use the following syntax:
 ```